 The Definition of Boho Style

 There’s a reason why boho fashion has endured for decades and continues to cycle back into our closets again and again.
-It’s more than just a fleeting trend; the boho lifestyle is associated with freedom, an escape from bourgeoisie conventionalism, and a deep interest in different cultures.
-That’s why boho chic clothing often boasts flowing fabrics, Moroccan kaftans or Ukrainian-inspired folk blouses, and other staples that encapsulate a free-spirited attitude.
+It’s more than just a fleeting trend; the boho lifestyle is associated with freedom, an escape from bourgeois conventionalism, and a deep interest in different cultures.
+That’s why boho-chic clothing often boasts flowing fabrics, Moroccan kaftans or Ukrainian-inspired folk blouses, and other staples that encapsulate a free-spirited attitude.

 The key to mastering boho fashion lies in making sure your outfit has an easy, unstudied feel as if you’ve just happened to throw it all together.
-But hey, we know even the most effortless looks require a little planning and coordination, which is why we’ve put together a handy cheat sheet on boho style.
-Familiarize yourself with the essentials below and we promise you’ll be ready to mix, match, and experiment to your bohemian heart’s content in no time.
+But hey, we know even the most effortless looks require a little planning and coordination.

 Boho Style: Printed Maxis are the Perfect Boho Dresses

-The epitome of boho style, a collection of breezy maxi dresses is a must-have for anyone interested in trying this trend.
+The epitome of boho style, a collection of breezy maxi dresses is a must-have for anyone interested in this trend.
 Look for maxis in neutral or muted shades, flowing fabrics, and understated patterns—like ditsy florals, pretty paisley, or geometric shapes.
-Bonus points if you opt for a diaphanous caftan (popularized by celebs like Elizabeth Taylor and Talitha Getty in the ‘60s) or a long-sleeved dress à la Stevie Nicks.
-Better yet, these maxis are surprisingly versatile.
-Pair yours with low-heeled ankle boots and a fringe vest to epitomize urban-boho style, or combine a boho beach dress with a floppy hat and gladiator sandals for a vacation-ready ensemble.

 Boho Style: Flowing Maxi Skirts are a Staple Boho Clothing Piece

-Surprise, surprise: A floor-sweeping skirt that channels your free spirit will also go a long way in your urban-boho style wardrobe.
-Team your maxi skirt with a crochet top, semi-sheer kimono, or drapey cardigan to strike a modern gypsy vibe that would make Ali McGraw and Jane Birkin proud.
+A floor-sweeping skirt that channels your free spirit will also go a long way in your urban-boho style wardrobe.
+This versatile piece can be worn in any season, and be styled in so many different ways.
+Team your maxi skirt with a crochet top, semi-sheer kimono, or drapey cardigan to strike a modern boho vibe, or rent a matching top for a chic, coordinated outfit.

 Boho Style: Peasant Blouses are a Must